-You’d be hard-pressed to find anyone who doesn’t care about their privacy.
+You’d be hard-pressed to find someone who doesn’t care about their privacy.
 It’s human nature.
 You want control over what private information you share and who you share it with.
 Unfortunately, you can lose this control with a careless click.

 What is private data?

 Private data is anything that reveals information about you.
-It’s your name, your photos, your posts on social media, your email addresses, your IP.
+It can be your name, your photos, your posts on social media, your email addresses, or your IP.

-Some of these details are highly sensitive.
-Sensitive data includes your banking information, genetic data, health records, social security number, and home address.
-As a rule of thumb, if you think your privacy would be violated if this data became public, it’s probably private.
+Some of these details are highly sensitive, including your banking information, genetic data, health records, social security number, and home address.
+As a rule of thumb, any information that could cause you financial or reputational damage can be considered sensitive.